lribeirogomes/CDN/README.md

  - Paulo Jorge Louseiro Gouveia

 #Full Description
-As described on the project page:
+As described in the project page:

 "The goal is to develop an application for content distribution, with several servers replicating the available contents, with the user requests being answered by the “nearest” server.